 How to lighten the load with children’s backpacks

 So much homework, so many books.
-Don’t let those backpacks cause students injuries.
+Don’t let those backpacks cause injuries.

 Children are heading back to school in Middle Tennessee.
-As they settle into classes and start learning new material, they may be overwhelmed with the amount of homework assigned.
-This may cause children to bring home lots of heavy books, which can lead to painful strains, sprains and posture problems.
+As they settle into classes and start learning new material, they may carry lots of heavy books between school and home.
+Overly heavy backpacks can lead to painful strains, sprains and posture problems.

 Dr. Gregory Mencio, Vanderbilt’s chief of Pediatric Orthopaedics and the director of the Vanderbilt Spina Bifida Clinic, gave us some important tips parents should know about backpack safety and injury prevention for their children.